primostasis123/lifekeys_test/README.md

 \- Open the `MentalHealthCheckinApi.sln` in Visual Studio

-\- Check `appsettings.json` and make sure you have the correct database details; you can change the username/password when necessary
+\- Check `appsettings.json` and make sure you have the correct database details; you can change the username/password when necessary it's better to use Postgres since that is the extension file installed in project

 \- Go to \*\*Tools > NuGet Package Manager > Package Manager Console\*\*

-\- Run `dotnet ef migrations add InitialCreate` to create a table in the database
+\- Run `dotnet ef migrations add InitialCreate`

+\- Run `dotnet ef database update`

 \- Run the app; it will automatically migrate and seed the data